 About Play Persona 3

-Persona 3 Portable offers a unique feature not repeated in the series – a female protagonist option.
-Unfortunately, the upcoming Persona 3 Reload, launching next month, won’t include this choice, disappointing longtime fans.
-If you were waiting for Persona 3 Reload to experience the game, note that you’ll miss out on the distinct perspective of the Persona 3 story through a female hero.
-Game Pass subscribers still have time until January 14 to add Persona 3 Portable, allowing you to explore the female protagonist’s route.
-Whether you can finish it in 11 days is another matter to consider.
+According to a recent interview, the developer of Persona 3 Portable emphasized the unique feature of the female protagonist option not seen elsewhere in the series.
+He said “We recognize the unique appeal of Persona 3 Portable’s female protagonist option, which hasn’t been repeated in the series.
+It’s unfortunate that Persona 3 Reload, launching next month, won’t include this choice, which may disappoint longtime fans.
+Those waiting for Persona 3 Reload will miss out on the distinct perspective of the Persona 3 story through a female hero.
+Game Pass subscribers have until January 14 to add Persona 3 Portable and explore this alternative route, though completing it in 11 days remains a challenge.”

 Persona 3 Reload’s omission of the female protagonist route and post-game epilogue may disappoint fans.
 While these exclusions limit the remake’s content, the original versions on PS2 and PS3 remain the only way to experience certain aspects.
 The anticipation for the remake is tempered by the absence of these beloved features for dedicated Persona enthusiasts.
 For more such posts please visit our Technology section.